miguelmota/ethereum-development-with-go-book/en/client-setup/README.md

+---
+description: Tutorial on how to set up a client to connect to Ethereum with Go.
+---

 # Setting up the Client

 Setting up the Ethereum client in Go is a fundamental step required for interacting with the blockchain.
 First import the `ethclient` go-ethereum package and initialize it by calling `Dial` which accepts a provider URL.